Mohammad-Yasser/Locaces/README.md

 # Locases
-A social network based on locations.
+A social network based on maps and locations.

 Purpose: